joebew42/twitch/docs/_posts/2017-10-07-all-day-long-streaming-experience.md

 ---
 layout: post
 comments: true
-title: The Hacktoberfest 2017: Do it live!
+title: The Hacktoberfest 2017, I made it live!
 subtitle: I tried to stream for eight hours, here is my experience.
 ---